 Senior players are encouraged to mentor and support our junior players to ensure they have the best opportunity to transition into the senior ranks.

 Club facilities: the state of the Club/change rooms including cleanliness is the reasonability of all members.
-As the change rooms are primarily used by players it will be your responsibility to ensure they are clean after training and games.
+As the change rooms are primarily used by players it will betheir responsibility to ensure they are clean after training and games.

 Access to the change rooms outside of normal training and game days is limited to players and other club members only.